-SRP: a hell of a layer
+Secure Remote Password: a hell of a layer

 It took us a while to find what we needed for this layer.
 (Apparently the marketing department of augmented password-authenticated key agreement protocols is underfunded.)
 But we eventually found SRP, which ticked all our boxes.
 SRP is a handshake protocol that makes multiple requests and responses between the client and the server.
 Now, that may not sound very interesting – and I’m not one to show excitement easily – but SRP is a hell of a layer.
 With SRP we can: